igwgames/nes-starter-kit/guide/section_2/adding_enemies.md

     SPRITE_TYPE_REGULAR_ENEMY, 0x88, SPRITE_SIZE_16PX_16PX | SPRITE_PALETTE_1, SPRITE_ANIMATION_FULL, SPRITE_MOVEMENT_RANDOM_WANDER, 0x00, 20, 0x01
 ```

-If you save, then either build your game or run `make build-sprites`, you should see your new sprite available
+If you save, then build your game, you should see your new sprite available
 in Tiled.
 Add it to the `Sprites` layer (like we did in the
 [adding collectible sprites chapter](./collectible_sprites.md) and run the game.
 You're done; your
 sprite should be running around, and causing the player pain when you hit it.
 Grand!